DysphagiaAnalysis/Dysphagia-Video-Classification/README.md

 - File name indicates the number of BCU's used in CNNs-LSTM models

-- Please feel free to contact xinhuiyu@student.ubc.ca if you have any questions regarding this part.
+- Please feel free to contact xinhuiyu at student dot ubc dot ca if you have any questions regarding this part.

 #### Data authorship acknowledgments: